neuefische/web-exercises/recipes/react-minimal/files/README.md

 # This is a new minimal React project.

-This project was created from the neue fische react-minimal starter.
+This project was created from the neue fische react-minimal template.

 ## Development